Catherine Pennefather

 Catherine Pennefather born Catherine King (c.
 1818 – 12 January 1893) was an English home mission worker.
 She was president of the Association of Female Workers, and she edited a magazine and wrote.
 She created a cottage hospital in Bethnal Green.

 Life

 Pennefather was born about 1818 in Fulham.
-Her father was Rear Admiral James William King and her mother was Caroline Cleaver, the daughter of Euseby Cleaver, the Archbishop of Dublin and his wife Catherine Wynne.
+Her father was Rear Admiral James William King, son of the Earl of Kingston, and her mother was Caroline Cleaver, the daughter of Euseby Cleaver, the Archbishop of Dublin and his wife Catherine Wynne.

-In 1847 she married William Pennefather.
+In 1847 she married William Pennefather, an Anglican minister.
 She participated fully in her husband's work and was regarded as an equal partner.
 He was appointed as the perpetual curate to Holy Trinity Church, Walton near Aylesbury in 1848.
 In 1852 she and William moved to Barnet.